simongoricar/rAndroidRoot-bot/README.md

 Before we begin: this project uses **[Poetry](https://python-poetry.org/)** as the package manager, see [this link](https://python-poetry.org/docs/#installation) for installation instructions.
 Additionally, **Python 3.8** is required.

 When you are ready, run `poetry install` in the directory where you cloned the bot.
+This will install the dependencies in a virtual env, as opposed to the global Python.

 ## 2. Configuration
 Copy and fill out the provided configuration in `data/config.EXAMPLE.ini`.
+You will need to enter a bunch of IDs about your server and your bot token.

 ## 3. Running
 If you have completed the steps above, it's time to start the bot.
 Run either `poetry run python bot.py` or the provided shell scripts.